-In this article, we list the four basic ways to finance export sales
+In this article, we list the 5 basic ways to finance export sales: factoring, credit forfaiting, banker’s acceptance, EXIM banks.

 The illustration below shows how factoring works: